What Does it Mean to Study Supply Chain Management?

 The management of supplies is as important a function as finance, marketing, or human resources functions in terms of overall business success.
 Without the supplies you need, you can't produce; with too much surplus inventory, you're tying up valuable assets; by not getting the best prices for raw materials, you diminish company profits and increase costs to consumers.
 The supply management department may be responsible for spending 50-60% of the gross revenue in an organization, and thereby can exert significant leverage on profitability and operational success.

-The supply management field continues to evolve from basic contract management with suppliers and distributors to a more proactive, strategic process with business partners and suppliers to create shareholder value.
+The supply management field continues to evolve from basic contract management with suppliers and distributors to a more proactive, strategic process with business partners and suppliers.
 With many the clerical tasks now automated, the purchasing professional is free to work strategically with management.

 As a supply chain manager, you may have the opportunity to expand your duties into such areas as planning and policymaking, motivation, evaluation, product development, and inventory control.
 Depending on the size of the organization, you may have a variety of responsibilities or you may focus on just one area of the supply chain.
 Some supply managers are actively involved in product design and development, while others may focus on contract development and forecasting.